awsdocs/amazon-managed-blockchain-management-guide/doc_source/monitoring-cloudwatch-logs.md

-# Monitoring Blockchain Activity Using CloudWatch Logs<a name="monitoring-cloudwatch-logs"></a>
+# Monitoring Hyperledger Fabric on Managed Blockchain Using CloudWatch Logs<a name="monitoring-cloudwatch-logs"></a>

-Amazon Managed Blockchain supports publishing peer node, chaincode, and Certificate Authority \(CA\) logs to Amazon CloudWatch Logs\.
+Hyperledger Fabric on Amazon Managed Blockchain supports publishing peer node, chaincode, and Certificate Authority \(CA\) logs to Amazon CloudWatch Logs\.
 You can use these logs to troubleshoot during chaincode development and to monitor network activity and errors\.

 You can enable and view logs in the Managed Blockchain management console, in the CloudWatch Logs console, and using AWS CLI commands for CloudWatch Logs\.
 In addition, you can set up *metric filters* in CloudWatch Logs to turn log data into numerical CloudWatch metrics that you can graph and set an alarm on\.
 For each member that has logging enabled, Managed Blockchain creates a log group in CloudWatch Logs\.
 For more information about CloudWatch Logs, see the [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.
 For more information about creating metric filters, see [Searching and Filtering Log Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html) in the *Amazon CloudWatch Logs User Guide*\.
 + **Peer node logs** help you debug timeout errors associated with proposals and identify rejected proposals that do not meet the endorsement policies\.
 Peer node logs contain messages generated when your client submits transaction proposals to peer nodes, requests to join channels, enrolls an admin peer, and lists the chaincode instances on a peer node\.
 Peer node logs also contain the results of chaincode installation\.
 You can enable and disable logs on individual peer nodes\.